g3zil/docs/index.md

 #### An Atlas of what HamSCI's Personal Space Weather Station Doppler Spectrograms show

-Welcome to this guide to the HamSCI PSWS Doppler Spectrograms.
+Welcome to this guide to the HamSCI PSWS Doppler Spectrograms, an initiative of Bob Mattaliano N6RFM.

 ##### Introduction

 New to HamSCI Personal Space Weather Station Doppler Spectrograms?
-Start here for a quick overview.
+Or an old hand but intrigued by some of the peculiar features?
+Check out the events and features from the Atlas.

-more text as necessary
+You can delve straight into the features, or you may want a refresh on the Principles of Operation in the summaries below.

 ```{toctree}
 :maxdepth: 2